Laura Jane Fraser

-Childhood and education
+Early life and education

 Fraser was born in Denver, Colorado and grew up in Littleton, Colorado.
 Throughout her childhood she wrote for her school publications, and during her senior year of high school, she wrote a column for the Littleton Independent.

 Fraser graduated from Wesleyan University in 1982 where she majored in American Studies and was co-editor of the Wesleyan Argus.

 Journalism

 Fraser published her first piece in the Jerusalem Post while volunteering on an Israeli kibbutz.
 In the late eighties, Fraser was a columnist for both the San Francisco Bay Guardian and the San Francisco Weekly.
 During this time, she exposed a ring of fake abortion clinics, run by a right-wing fundamentalist group, who gave false medical information to women seeking counselling.
 The San Francisco District Attorney subsequently shut the clinics down.

 Fraser wrote investigative reports about the California prison system’s efforts to discontinue prison-wide newspapers by transferring the inmates who served as editors.

 In 1991, ten days before Gulf War, Fraser traveled to Baghdad where she interviewed Yasser Arafat.
 The story ran in the San Francisco Examiners Image Magazine.

 Fraser has served as a contributing editor for Good Housekeeping, Health and More magazines.
 Her articles have appeared in The New York Times, The Los Angeles Times, The San Francisco Examiner, O: The Oprah Magazine, Gourmet, Vogue, Salon.com, Mother Jones, Sunset, Self, Martha Stewart Living, Tricycle Buddhist Review, Glamour, Mirabella, Wired, Town & Country Travel, and Budget Travel.

-Recently, Fraser's work has been anthologized in The Best Women's Travel Writing.
+Fraser's work has been anthologized in The Best Women's Travel Writing.
 Her essay, "Dance of the Spider Women" appeared in Vol. 8 (2012) and "The Rice Man Cometh" appeared in Vol. 9 (2013).